 - Create a visit plan.
 Everybody needs to create a visit plan.
 Will it be 2-3 visits or 7-8 visits?
 Will they be stealth visits or formal visits?
 Do you want to try to attend open houses?
 Do you prefer weekends and potentially pursuing other campus activities or overnight visits?
 As you go through the rest of these tips and questions, develop and document a complete visit plan so you can track what’s going to happen, when, and who will be involved.

 - Create a list of questions.
 Every college visit is a potential opportunity to ask important questions about academics, campus life, extracurriculars, and any topic that might

 be relevant to your student.
 You may have a chance to speak with a tour guide, a professor, a financial aid officer, or a current student.
 To make the most of these opportunities, make sure to prepare a list of questions in advance, so you’ll know what to ask when the time comes.
 To help you develop your list, you can download my sample questionnaire and checklist, organized by topic or campus representative.
 Get it now.

 - Visit college websites and check out their visit information: maps, registration, appointment scheduling, and tour booking.
 Does the college offer formal visits, overnight visits, accepted senior visits, open houses, or programs specific to a school or major?

 - Call or email the colleges and talk to the admissions office to get more information on the visit process.
 Describe your situation and ask what they recommend.

-- Get on school email lists or follow them on Facebook or other social media.
+- Get on school email lists or follow them on social media.
 Colleges use these channels to announce upcoming campus days, open houses and other events, and they’re a great way to get the latest news and information about what’s happening on campus.

 - If you’re interested in open houses, you’ll need to check school websites or talk to the colleges and learn about the process.